Railway Station, Angmering

 But in its earlier days, Angmering station was not just a railway station; the station master also served as the local postmaster.
 From here mail for Angmering, East Preston, Kingston and Rustington was sorted and distributed.

 There is no indication that Angmering station was managed by a station master in the early years and perhaps it was under the supervision of a clerk.
 In 1851, the station clerk was Henry Wills from Chichester but by 1861 he had been replaced by John Grover from Newick.
+Certainly, by 1855, Angmering had a station master - Mr GF Oakley - who retired in December 1858 after three years in that appointment.
 In 1871, George Searle was the clerk and the census records tell us between 1881 and 1891 he was designated "station master".
 Searle was baptised in Broadwater in 1831 although he claimed in the 1881 Census to have been born in Clapham village.
 Sometime after 1891, Searle was replaced by Walter J. Judges who originated from Tumbridge Wells.
-By 1903, Horace Hayward had been appointed to the position which he held until the 1920s.

 The first accident on this stretch of railway appears to have occurred in the Angmering area when the guard on a train hit his head on a bridge - he appears to have been checking luggage on the roof of the train which was carried in a similar way to stage-coaches.
 Over a hundred years elapsed before the next serious accident in the Angmering area.
-This was on 23 September 1965 when the 8.47am Brighton to Portsmouth train hit a Southdown double decker bus in thick fog at the Roundstone crossing.
-The bus and the front end of the train were burnt out and three people on the bus were killed.
+This was on 22 September 1965 when the 8.47am Brighton to Portsmouth train hit a Southdown double decker bus at 9.31am in thick fog at the Roundstone crossing (see photo below).
+The bus and the front end of the train were burnt out and three women on the bus were killed and another eight injured.
+The official report dated 20 December 1965 largely blamed crossing keeper, C A Coleman, for an error in opening the wheel operated gates to road traffic as he had made an incorrect assumption that the train had already passed the crossing.
+However, the report also stated that the signalling equipment was obsolete and the accident would not have happened if the latest automatic crossing barriers had been installed.